luoluomeng/xbox_wakeup-go/README.md

 Your Live device ID can be found at Settings -> System -> Console info on your XBOX

-NOTE: Please don't share this information to anyone
+NOTE: Please don't share this ID to anyone